-Feature Name Description Protection Provided , mouthpiece.
+Feature Name Description Protection Provided mouthpiece.
 Eliminates potential for operator harassment.
 Custom Site Name Announcement and Branding Provides called party with location of caller and name of company providing the calling service.
 Provides assurance that the called party knows the call originates from a correctional facility and prohibits inadvertent acceptance.
 States the company name to the called party which will provide the telephone company billing to be easily recognized.
 Provides the called party with the facility name if needed to request a block or report harassing call attempts.
 English/Spanish Voice Prompts Provides the calling and the called party with the option of English or Spanish voice prompts during call set-up.
 Provides ease of understanding of system use for Spanish-speaking inmates and call recipients to avoid inadvertent call acceptance.
 LIDB Validation LIDB Validation query to ensure that the call can be billed and / or should be allowed.
-Provides protection against placement of calls to numbers with collect call restriction, cell phones, or pay phones.
-Complies with State and Federal regulations regarding prohibition of collect calls to called parties that have specifically requested blocking of this call type.
+Provides protection against placement of calls to numbers with collect call restriction, cell phones, or pay phones. • • Complies with State and Federal regulations regarding prohibition of collect calls to called parties that have specifically requested blocking of this call type.

-Feature Name Description Protection Provided Dual Tone Multi Frequency (DTMF) Positive Call Acceptance Requires acceptance by the called party through the keypad of their touch-tone phone.
-Ensures acceptance by the called party.
-Virtually eliminates the risk of "false" acceptance by answering machines, fax machines or automated attendant systems, or other inappropriate connections such as pagers, busy signals, pops or clicks, operator intercepts.
-Rotary Positive Call Acceptance Recognizes acceptance by the called party through the signal generated by dialing a number on their rotary phone.
-Ensures acceptance by the called party for calls placed to persons served by older switching equipment that does not offer touch tone service and to those that still own rotary dial phones.
+and administrative and the advection of the n a gi sa tu asani kananan na na mananan kanan kana A second state of a state of the substance of the tender of the tender of the second state of the state of the Feature Name Description Protection Provided Dual Tone Multi Requires acceptance by the • Ensures acceptance by the called Frequency called party through the party.
+(DTMF) Positive keypad of their touch-tone Virtually eliminates the risk of Call Acceptance phone. "false" acceptance by answering machines, fax machines or automated attendant systems, or other inappropriate connections such as pagers, busy signals, pops or clicks, operator intercepts.
+Rotary Positive Recognizes acceptance by the • Ensures acceptance by the called Call Acceptance called party through the party for calls placed to persons signal generated by dialing a served by older switching 1 number on their rotary equipment that does not offer phone. touch tone service and to those that still own rotary dial phones.
 Virtually eliminates the risk of "false" acceptance by answering machines, fax machines, automated attendant systems, or other inappropriate connections such as pagers, busy signals, pops or clicks, operator intercepts.
-Workstation display of calls in progress Provides live call activity detail viewing.
-Excellent resource for troubleshooting and investigative review.
+Workstation Provides live call activity • Excellent resource for display of calls detail viewing. troubleshooting and investigative in progress review.
 Provides instant snapshot of system activity.

-Feature Name System Description Provides phone location Protection Provided Excellent cross reference resource identification of telephone location identification for each call placed. for use in not only surveillance, but system management and maintenance as well.
+Teaiure Name Description Parolection Parowided System identification of telephone location Provides phone location identification for each call placed.
+Excellent cross reference resource for use in not only surveillance, but system management and maintenance as well.
 This enables investigators who may be monitoring calls to immediately locate the inmate should they encounter harassment of any called party.
 Central Office provided Answer Supervision Utilizes digital signaling from the distant central office to confirm answer.
 Provides the most accurate determination of called party answer and therefore the most accurate timing and billing of accepted calls.
 System provided answer supervision Internal system metrics are used to determine when answer occurs for purposes of initiating voice prompts for collect calls.
 Provides reliable confirmation of call start that provides callers with voice prompts for proper call handling.
 Block sound path during call setup Prohibits communication between inmate and called party prior to call acceptance.
 Gives the called party the opportunity to reject the call without being heard by the inmate.
 Eliminates opportunity for inmate to harass the called party during set-up.
 Eliminates opportunity for the inmate to pass messages during the call set-up period.